Google Introduces Combined Content Results

-In the event that a set of search results contains high ranking organic results from a specific brand, and a paid search result from that same brand, the process described in the patent might allow for the creation of a combined content result of the organic result with the paid result.
+If a set of search results contains high-ranking organic results from a specific brand and a paid search result from that same brand, the process described in the patent might allow for the creation of a combined content result of the organic result with the paid result.

 Merging Local and Organic Results in the Past

-I asked her what the query term was, and who the client was.
-I performed the search and noticed that our client was ranking highly for that query term in a local result, but their organic result had disappeared.
-I pointed her to the blog post I wrote the day before, about Google possibly merging local and organic results, with the organic result disappearing, and the local result getting boosted in rankings.
+I asked her what the query term was and who the client was.
+Then, I performed the search and noticed that our client was ranking highly for that query term in a local result, but their organic result had disappeared.
+I pointed her to the blog post I wrote the day before about Google possibly merging local and organic results.
+The organic result disappearing, and the local result getting boosted in rankings.
 It seemed like that is what happened to our client, and I sent her a link to my post, which described that.

-I am wondering, will Google start merging together paid search results with organic search results?
-If they would do that for local and organic results, which rank things in different ways, it is possible that they might with organic and paid.
+I am wondering, will Google start merging paid search results with organic search results?
+If they would do that for local and organic results, which rank things differently, they might with organic and paid.
 The patent describes how.